 Recognizing the Symptoms of Chronic Stress

-Identifying the symptoms of chronic stress is often difficult for a simple reason.
+Identifying the symptoms of stress, particularly chronic stress, is often difficult for a simple reason.
 Chronic stress implies that people have been living with elevated stress levels for months or years and may have been dealing with the symptoms for just as long.

 As such, it’s difficult for some people to compare their symptoms to a baseline of mental health, as their stress symptoms have become the norm.